teamfeedr/interview-challenge/README-FULLSTACK.md

 # Fullstack Challenge (1-2hrs)

-An accounting system is needed where users can purchase 'credits' to order food (£1 = 1 credit) on specific days of the week (Mon-Fri).
+An accounting and commerce system is needed where users can purchase 'credits' to order food (£1 = 1 credit) on specific days of the week (Mon-Fri).

 Users credits can also be subsidised in any combination (or none) of the following ways: